 Everybody has a good story to tell.
 Short stories are one of the most exciting and complicated types of writing.
 They need to be compact yet cover the dimensions and the magnitude of each character in your story.

 The first-ever rule to an excellent short story is a great plot.
+You should know what is a theme of a story.
 Since short stories are mostly fictional in nature, it depends on how far your imagination can run wild.
 Personally, I first write down a plot somewhere where it has a defined start, middle, and ending.
-But there are no rules to tell your story, you can bring in ambiguity wherever and even use it as a storytelling device in some situations.
+But there are no rules to tell your story; you can bring in ambiguity wherever and even use it as a storytelling device in some situations.
 Plots must be imagined by you from your perspective.
-You can either draw out whatever you imagine, or you can see everything in your mind like a film.
+You can either draw out whatever you imagine or see everything in your mind like a film.

-The finding of the plot can be a tough outing, but some guidelines can help you narrow down your thinking process such that there are no loopholes in your story blueprint or plot.
+The plot findings can be a tough outing, but some guidelines can help you narrow down your thinking process so that there are no loopholes in your story blueprint or plot.

 The first rule is creating steadfast rules for your fictional story.